What are NuMex Twilight peppers?

 What do NuMex Twilight taste like?

-On first bite, the flavor is surprisingly salty, then it tends towards a bitter-bright flavor.
+On the first bite, the flavor is surprisingly salty, then it tends towards a bitter-bright flavor.
 It’s not the most flavorful pepper around, but the heat and the colors make up for it.
-If you’re looking to liven up a salsa or salad, NuMex Twilight bring both the spiciness and its colorful shock value to the table.
+If you’re looking to liven up salsa or salad, NuMex Twilight brings both the spiciness and its colorful shock value to the table.
 These chilies also dry decently well, and they are eye-catching when pickled in jars.
 Overall, NuMex Twilight’s moderate flavor makes these chilies versatile in the kitchen.
 Try them where you’d tend to use a jalapeño.

 Where can you find NuMex Twilight chilies?

-NuMex Twilight seeds are available online and potentially at your local gardening or landscaping center.
+NuMex Twilight seeds are available online (Amazon) and potentially at your local gardening or landscaping center.
 Pick some up for your landscaped hedges or container garden – the plants work well for both.
 Finding the chilies fresh or dried at your local store is very unlikely, so if you want to taste these hybrids, grow them yourself or get to know a local gardener who plants them.
 We vote for the former – these are some very special chilies to look at.
 They really add a pop of color to everything they touch.